-The Old Irish gerund carnad (from the verbal root carnaid 'heaps, piles up') > Ir carnadh, G càrnadh, probably underlies the Galloway Gaelic dialectal form carnas.
+The Old Irish gerund carnad from the verbal root carnaid 'heaps, piles up' > Ir carnadh, G càrnadh; though they retain the abstract sense, '(act of) piling up', this may underlie the Galloway Gaelic dialectal form càrnas used as a hill-name.
 The latter might have replaced carneo in names like Carnesmoel and Cairnsmore, though these are probably Gaelic in origin.

 a2) Cairnsmore of Carsphairn, of Dee, and of Fleet, all Kcb? +-mor, but see above.
 Carnethy Hill MLo CPNS p.
 369, PNMLo p.
 86 + plural morpheme -i or -öü.
 Carnesmoel Wig (= Kirkinner) PNGall p.
 171, CPNS p.
 182, Brooke (1991) p.
-320 ? + -mç:l; less likely carn, or else Gaelic carnas mhaoil.
+320? + -me;l; less likely carn, or else Gaelic carnas mhaoil.